walterxie/MEP-tutorial/README.md

 <br>

-By default the number of groups used in the skyline analysis is set to 5, To change this, select menu View/Show Initialization panel and a list of parameters is shown.
+By default the number of groups used in the skyline analysis is set to 5, To change this, select menu `View` => `Show Initialization panel`, and then a list of parameters is shown in the `Initialization` panel.
 Select `bPopSizes.t:tree` and change the dimension to 3.
 Likewise, selection `bGroupSizes.t:tree` and change its dimension to 3.
 The dimensions of the two parameters should be the same.
 More groups mean more population changes can be detected, but it also means more parameters need to be estimated and the chain runs